syncfusion-content/mobilejavascript-docs/MobileJS/ListView/Getting-Started.md

 ## Create Grouped List

 Here, you can learn how ListView with items are grouped together using the grouplist feature in ListView.
 To enable this, you can set the “data-ej-enablegrouplist” attribute to “True” and you can also provide individual header titles for each group by setting the “data-ej-grouplisttitle” attribute.
-The list &lt;li&gt; element with “data-ej-text” attribute is added to render list items.
+The list <li> element with “data-ej-text” attribute is added to render list items.
 By default the content scrolling is enabled for ListView content.